Rethinking Instance Representation Learning in Multiple Instance Learning

 3 min READ

-Recently I am working on a new Multiple Instance Learning (MIL) framework that can couple the patch representation learning with the bag-level classification.
-The process has been pretty hard, since I also have to deal with other business at the same time.
-However, I am still very exciting at this idea since it seems to have a very sound logic.
+Recently I have been working on a new Multiple Instance Learning (MIL) framework that can couple the patch representation learning with the bag-level classification.
+The process has been pretty hard, since I also have to deal with other businesses at the same time.
+However, I am still very excited about this idea since it seems to have a very sound logic.

 Current Multiple Instance Learning Methods and Their Limitations.

 For a very long time, MIL on Whole Slide Images (WSI) has been separated into two independent procedures, which are patch feature embedding and bag-level classification to be specific.
-These two process should have been trained end-to-end but is just prohibitively expensive for current GPUs.
-Therefore, people usually use a ImageNet pretrained ResNet50 (or ViT and whatever.
-ViT performs better in my expeiments btw) to embed the patches of a WSI into fixed 1024-vectors, and then train a bag-level classifier on these embeddings at a low cost.
-Another reason that people tend to use a pretrained model to directly generate embeddings is that in most cases, we do not have the patch-level labels.
-We do not know whether a patch contains tumor area or not, and therefore using a pretrained network to directly project a image to a 1024-vector seems like to be the most convenient way.
+These two processes should have been trained end-to-end but is just prohibitively expensive for current GPUs.
+Therefore, people usually use an ImageNet pre-trained ResNet50 (or ViT and whatever.
+ViT performs better in my experiments btw) to embed the patches of a WSI into fixed 1024-vectors, and then train a bag-level classifier on these embeddings at a low cost.
+Another reason that people tend to use a pre-trained model to directly generate embeddings is that in most cases, we do not have the patch-level labels.
+We do not know whether a patch contains a tumor area or not, and therefore using a pre-trained network to directly project an image to a 1024-vector seems to be the most convenient way.

-However, such compromise to computational cost inevitably lead to imperfect patch embedding performance.
-More specifically, when applying ImageNet pretrained weights on pathology images, it will inevitably bring about domain shift.
+However, such compromise to computational cost inevitably leads to imperfect patch embedding performance.
+More specifically, when applying ImageNet pre-trained weights on pathology images, it will inevitably bring about a domain shift.
 However, since we do not have the instance-level labels, we can only retrain the patch embedder with pseudo labels.
-Existing methods that focus on the embedder training usually use the attention score of each instance to generate their paeuso labels, but in our work, we propose to use the bag-level classifier to directly genrate new embeddings.
+Existing methods that focus on the embedder training usually use the attention score of each instance to generate their pseudo labels, but in our work, we propose to use the bag-level classifier to directly generate new embeddings.

 Coupling the Two Processes in Multiple Instance Learning